Superpower

 At the end of the Cold War, U.S. foreign policy could have gone in multiple directions.

-But we were also now the sole superpower in the world, a sole superpower that was a democracy, which put us in a unique position globally.
+But we were now also the world’s sole superpower, which put us in a unique position.

 Both George H.W.
 Bush and Bill Clinton decided to continue a strong U.S. foreign policy in global politics, maintaining the ideologies and values of the 20th century while adding to them.